1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 ---

 ## Y-Axis
-The X-axis of both the **Go** and the **Neo** is belt driven (6mm wide).
+The Y-axis of both the **Go** and the **Neo** is belt driven (6mm wide).
 You can adjust the tension of the belt by using the knob at the front side of the aluminum profile where the bed is guided onto.
 The bedmount itself has v-slot wheels which are running in the v-slot of the aluminum profile.
 The following picture shows the aluminum profile of the y-axis with the knob for adjusting the belt tension at the front.

 ![Y-axis knob](../assets/images/y-axis_knob_web.jpg)